Five reasons we need to talk about periods

 Periods are linked to school drops outs

 Having a period can feel like a chore, but imagine if it prevented you from going about your daily life and even missing out on an education.
-Well this is the reality for many girls in Africa – with one in ten girls missing school when they are on their periods.

 Poor toilet and sanitation facilities at schools and lack of access to sanitary products mean girls do not have the confidence to go to and manage their periods at school.
 In India, only 12 per cent of girls and women have access to sanitary products.
 The rest rely on materials such as old, dirty rags, newspaper, leaves, dirt, and other unhygienic materials that often lead to infection and embarrassment because of leaks and odour.